saurabhmehta1601/chat-buddy-react-website/README.md

 - The site is styled with [Tailwindcss](https://tailwindcss.com/) - A utility first CSS framework .
 - The frontend is deployed on [Vercel](https://vercel.com/dashboard) .

 ### 2.2 Backend

-- It is written in [ Nodejs ](https://nodejs.org/en/) programming language with [ Expressjs ](https://expressjs.com/) - a fast , unopinionated and minimalist web framework .
+- It is written in [ Nodejs ](https://nodejs.org/en/) programming language with [AWS Lambda](https://docs.aws.amazon.com/lambda/index.html) - a serverless compute service and [AWS API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) - a service to create web APIs.
-- It acts as middlemen between [OpenAI Api](https://openai.com/api/) and frontend .
+- The resquest sent to `API Gateway` invokes the `Lambda function` which then makes an API call to fetch autocompletion from [OpenAI Api](https://openai.com/api/) and sends the recieved response to frontend .
-- The express backend server communicates with [GPT-3 model text-davinci-003](https://beta.openai.com/docs/models/gpt-3) with the help of [OpenAI Nodejs Library ](https://www.npmjs.com/package/openai) to OpenAI Api .
+- The Lambda function communicates with [GPT-3 model text-davinci-003](https://beta.openai.com/docs/models/gpt-3)
+  with the help of [OpenAI Nodejs SDK ](https://www.npmjs.com/package/openai) to OpenAI Api .

-- The express server provides prompt recieved from frontend to OpenAI Api in request body and in response asks for completion which is then sent back to frontend .

-- The backend is deployed on [render](https://render.com/) .

 ## 3. Background